-Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says Vogue Editor
+Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says ‘Vogue’ Editor

 — Mein Stream (@ThisIsMyStream) December 22, 2016

 Another article by The Inquisitr reveals that Melania Trump’s current hairstyle with her long tresses parted down the middle was chosen to look “more approachable.”
-Modechai Alvow spoke with The Telegraph about how he and his client came up with style.
+Modechai Alvow spoke with the Telegraph about how he and his client came up with style.

 “We wanted a constant that allowed America to get to know her in a certain way.
 She wanted to look approachable.
 We also wanted her to be comfortable and show the public who she really is.”

-Alvow has worked with Melania for nine years and have experimented with all sorts of looks that incudes “more classic and tougher looks” by blending in smooth and messy textures.
+Alvow has worked with Melania for nine years and has experimented with all sorts of looks that includes “more classic and tougher looks” by blending in smooth and messy textures.
 He said they’ve discussed cutting “a little” off the ends to “modernize” her look.
 He hopes they’ll have “fun” with her styles and believes they’ll do just that.

 Vogue’s Andre Leon Talley has his say on Melania Trump’s style… https://t.co/vVSRxTyhyO pic.twitter.com/LkD1Z9zfli